If you feel ready to start your healing journey with me, then I invite you to book your first session now with the link below.

 In your session, you will experience this powerful combination of psychotherapy, counselling and energetic healing.
 It is a no-touch therapy where we work together to assess your goals for treatment, before embarking on your healing journey together.

-I work with clients to assist them to access their own inner wisdom as they navigate life’s ups and downs, grow in self-compassion, have a better relationship with themselves and others, and to change patterns that are no longer helpful, in order to find more joy in life, be more authentically in the present and fulfilled, whatever may be going on.
-I work from the knowing that everything my client needs is already within them.
+I work with clients to assist them to access their own inner wisdom as they navigate life’s ups and downs, grow in self-compassion, have a better relationship with themselves and others, and change patterns that are no longer helpful, in order to find more joy in life, be more authentically in the present and fulfilled, whatever may be going on.
+I work from the knowledge that everything my client needs is already within them.

 I know from years of supporting people experiencing struggle and from my own experiences as a client, that even when life feels hopeless and overwhelming, we all have the capacity to grow into more wholeness and strength, and we are all deserving of feeling more hopeful and joyous about ourselves and our life.

 One of the most healing experiences we can have is to be deeply seen, heard, witnessed and acknowledged in a non-judgemental way by another person.
 You are free to show up with me exactly as you are: resentful, depressed, anxious, lonely, in grief, or happy and content.
 Together, our work will be founded in compassion, acceptance and non-judgement.

 I will ask questions and sometimes just hold space as we move through emotions and experiences.
 We will sometimes laugh and sometimes cry, we will lean into the moment together.